mjvdende/twc-cd-with-docker/docs/05_02_dockerfile.md

 ## FROM
 - Syntax: `FROM <image>:<tag>`
 - Sets the base image for this image
-- FROM must be the first non-comment instruction in the Dockerfile
+- FROM must be the first non-comment instruction in the dockerfile

 !SUB
 ## COPY